 Since 2018, we have created and updated our practices and policies to incorporate new regulatory requirements and industry best practices.
-These practices and policies, which are set forth immediately below, guide our corporate governance and ethical practices To ensure our practices and policies are compliant, we regularly review and, if appropriate, update them with the assistance and guidance of experienced internal and external legal counsel.
+These practices and policies, which are set forth immediately below, guide our corporate governance and practices.

 Corporate Governance Guidelines and Code of Ethics and Business Conduct